Blog

 5. Integrate your order tracking software with your helpdesk

-This creates an overall better customer experience by providing transparency and reducing stress or frustration — customers see exactly where their orders are at any point in time.
+This creates a better overall customer experience by providing transparency and reducing stress or frustration.
+Customers see exactly where their orders are at any point in time.
 You’ll also be available for customers when they’re most engaged.

 Here’s how to implement one.

-Decide on an order tracking tool
+1) Decide on an order tracking tool

-First, you’ll choose an order tracking tool like ShipBob, ShipStation, or AfterShip — we discuss each in more detail below.
-These tools take order information like tracking numbers and shipment status and automate their delivery to a customer.
+First, you’ll choose an order tracking tool like ShipBob, ShipStation, or AfterShip — we will discuss each in more detail below.
+These tools take order information like tracking numbers and shipment status and automate customer notifications.
 Many order tracking apps integrate with different ecommerce systems like Shopify, BigCommerce, Magento, 3DCart, or WooCommerce.
-So, you’ll need to make sure that the tool you choose integrates well with the ecommerce system you use.
+So, you’ll need to make sure that the tool you choose integrates well with your ecommerce system.

 As an example, we’ll walk through setting up order tracking with AfterShip on a Shopify store.

-Integrate your order tracking tool with your ecommerce platform
+2) Integrate your order tracking tool with your ecommerce platform

 This is usually quick and easy, depending on the tool.
-You can add AfterShip from your Shopify store by visiting the Shopify App store from the apps section on the sidebar of your store’s dashboard.
+You can add AfterShip to your Shopify store by visiting the Shopify App Store.
+You can navigate here from the Apps section on the sidebar of your store’s dashboard.
 Then, click “Customize your store” and search for the AfterShip app.

 Set up order tracking with Shopify.